 Summer Tea Garden

 The Japanese tea garden or roji may appear to be a natural woodland path, but it is actually a designed transition to the tranquil world of Japanese tea ceremony.
-Tea gardens induce a spirit of openness by bringing the tea ceremony values of harmony, respect, purity and tranquility to nature’s asymmetrical design.
+Tea gardens induce a spirit of openness with the tea ceremony values of harmony, respect, purity and tranquility expressed in nature’s asymmetrical design.

 To tend even a very small tea garden is to place oneself into nature’s rhythms.
-That provides a certain solace even in this summer of unusual heat.
-I water the moss, and watch it puff up and turn a deeper green.
-That feels as if I were the one becoming fuller and deeper.
+As I water the moss, it puffs up and turns a deeper green.

 Author: katzlator